 - exhausted available resources to find work or change their living circumstances

-- tried again and again to form friendships and romantic relationships, only to have none of them last
+- tried, again and again, to form friendships and romantic relationships, only to have none of them last

 - attempted to share their feelings with loved ones but felt brushed off or misunderstood

 Under the constant strain of lingering distress, it can become almost impossible to recognize the possibilities that remain.
-This tunnel vision makes suicide seem like not just a way out, but the only method of relief.
+This tunnel vision makes suicide seem like not just a way out but the only method of relief.

 Make no mistake, many people thinking about suicide do consider this — very carefully.

-Plenty of people who have thoughts of suicide do their best to shoulder their pain and make it through another day simply because they worry about hurting the ones the love.
+Plenty of people who have thoughts of suicide do their best to shoulder their pain and make it through another day simply because they worry about hurting the ones they love.
 Eventually, though, they might find it harder and harder to keep going, especially when they believe they’ve exhausted their resources for support.

 Keeping one final myth in mind can go a long way toward preventing suicide: It simply isn’t true that asking someone if they’re having suicidal thoughts will make them think about suicide or inspire them to act on their thoughts.
-Quite the contrary, as a matter of fact.

 When you ask someone about suicidal thoughts, you let them know they can safely share those thoughts with you.
 In short, you remove one barrier preventing them from getting help.